Water Heater Installation

+A water heater installation can be challenging without a good plumber, and knowing the best water heater to purchase.
 Have you ever heard about the revenge of the water heater?
-It’s often signaled by a blood curdling scream when someone’s shower turns ice cold.
-Dixie Electric, Plumbing & Air can end the horror by installing a new water heater in your Auburn, Opelika, or Montgomery, AL home.
+A blood curdling scream often signals when someone’s shower turns ice cold.
+Our trusted plumbers can end the horror by installing a new water heater in your Auburn, Opelika, or Montgomery, AL and now your Western Georgia home.

 First, Choose Your Water Heater Type

 For decades nearly all homes came equipped with a tank style water heater.
 It used either gas, propane, or electricity to heat the water in a large tank.
 It was then distributed throughout the house as needed.
 Now, many homes use a tankless water heater.
 It doesn’t store water but rather heats the water as it’s needed.
-What’s best for your home?
+What’s best for a new water heater installation for your home?
 Let’s look at some of the advantages and disadvantages.

 What’s the Different Between Water Heater Types?